 The Scott administration is proposing a one-time transfer of nearly $115 million from the state’s general fund to the education fund, which would cut a forecasted 12% property tax increase in half.
 Doing so is risky: Absent more surplus funds with which to buy down property taxes the year after, the move will set Vermont up for another steep hike in property taxes.

-This general fund transfer would also raid most — but not all — of the money Vermont has set aside in part to deal with financial shocks out of Washington, D.C.
+This general fund transfer would also raid much — but not all — of the money Vermont has set aside in part to deal with financial shocks out of Washington, D.C.
 Administration officials said the state will still have about $70 million available to deal with whatever funding cuts come from the federal government.

 At the same time as the governor is offering another cash infusion to the education fund to provide temporary property tax relief, he is also proposing to take away ongoing revenues from that same fund.
 That’s because Scott wants to redirect revenue from the purchase and use tax, which functions like a sales taxes on vehicles, back to the transportation fund, which is short about $33 million this year.
-About $50 million of that revenue stream currently pays for schools.
+About $50 million of that revenue stream currently helps pay for schools.

 Scott eventually wants all of the money from the purchase and use tax to go back to paying for roads and bridges.
 But he is proposing a gradual transition, with $10 million redirected next year.

-To advance public safety, Scott wants to spend $500,000 to expand on a “community accountability court” pilot program launched in Chittenden County last year.
+• $500,000 to expand on a “community accountability court” pilot program launched in Chittenden County last year.
 The initiative seeks to resolve longstanding court backlogs by increasing funding needed to move repeat offenders through the criminal justice process.

-Scott is also proposing $875,000 in new base funding for career counseling for people recovering from opioid addiction.
+• $875,000 in new base funding for career counseling for people recovering from opioid addiction.

 Lola is a Vermont Public reporter.
 She's previously reported in Vermont, New Hampshire, Florida (where she grew up) and Canada (where she went to college).